dslmeinte/keep-talking/README.md

 Execute the following steps:

 1. Install [Node.js](https://nodejs.org/).
-2. (optional) Install [yarn](https://yarnpkg.com/) - as a replacement to NPM which comes pre-installed with Node.js
+2. (alternatively:) Install [yarn](https://yarnpkg.com/) - as a replacement to NPM which comes pre-installed with Node.js
 3. Run `npm install` and `npm run build` on the commandline.
 	Alternatively, with yarn: `yarn` and `yarn run build`.